Jaybit0/JtexCore/doc/readme.md

 ## Body

-The body contains the content that should be converted to Latex-code.
+The body contains the content that should be converted to LaTex-code.
 You are able to utilize any Syntax elements recognized in LaTex.
 Additionally, you are able to write [Jtex-commands](#commands).

 ## Commands